-Several months after merge tracking was started, in March 2007, several developers proposed releasing currently available features in an intermediate feature release, prior to releasing merge tracking [9].
-However, the community felt that merge tracking was close to completion, and that any effort spent creating and stabilizing a feature release would futher delay its release.
-Shortly after this decision, the merge tracking branch was merged to trunk.
-At this point, it was estimated that Subversion 1.5.0 would be released by September 2007.
+Several months after merge tracking was started, in March 2007, several developers proposed releasing currently available features in an intermediate feature release, prior to releasing merge tracking.
+However, the community felt that merge tracking was close to completion, and that any effort spent creating and stabilizing an interim feature release would further delay this feature.
+Shortly after this decision, the merge tracking branch was merged to trunk, and the developers felt that Subversion 1.5.0 would be released by September 2007.